Wasala/organizer/README.md

 ## Running FolderMate

-1. Ensure `organizer.config.json` points at the folders you want to analyse and contains any agent instructions.
+1. Ensure your local `organizer.config.json` points at the folders you want to analyse and contains any agent instructions.
 2. Start the API and static UI:

    ```bash